Moscow: Parks and landmarks

-Izmaylovsky Park, created in 1931, is one of the largest urban parks in the world along with Richmond Park in London.
-Its area of 15.34 km2 is six times greater than that of Central Park in New York.
+Izmaylovsky Park, created in 1931, is one of the world's largest urban parks, along with Richmond Park in London.
+With an area of 15.34 km2, Izmaylovsky Park is six times larger than Central Park in New York.

-Bauman Garden, officially founded in 1920 and renamed in 1922 after the bolshevik Nikolay Bauman, is one of the oldest parks in Moscow.
-It is standing on the site of the former Golitsyn estate and eighteenth-century public garden.
+Bauman Garden, officially founded in 1920 and renamed in 1922 after the Bolshevik Nikolay Bauman, is one of the oldest parks in Moscow.
+It lies on the site of the former Golitsyn estate and eighteenth-century public garden.

-Novodevichy Convent is a World Heritage Site.
+Novodevichy Convent is a UNESCO World Heritage Site.

-Sokolniki Park, named after the falcon hunting that occurred there in the past, is one of the oldest parks in Moscow and has an area of 6 km2.
-A central circle with a large fountain is surrounded by birch, maple, and elm tree alleys.
-A labyrinth composed of green paths lies beyond the park's ponds.
+Sokolniki Park, named after the falcon hunting that previously took place there, is one of the oldest parks in Moscow and has an area of 6 km2.
+It features a central circle with a large fountain surrounded by alleys of birches, maples, and elms.
+A labyrinth of green paths lies beyond the park's ponds.

-Losiny Ostrov National Park ("Elk Island" National Park), with a total area of more than 116 km2, borders Sokolniki Park and was Russia's first national park.
-It is quite wild, and is also known as the "city taiga" – elk can be seen there.
+Losiny Ostrov National Park ("Elk Island" National Park), more than 116 km2 in area, borders Sokolniki Park and was Russia's first national park.
+It is wild and known as the "city taiga"—the park contains elk.

-The Church of Ascension in Kolomenskoye is a World Heritage Site.
+The Church of Ascension in Kolomenskoye is a UNESCO World Heritage Site.

-Tsytsin Main Botanical Garden of Academy of Sciences, founded in 1945 is the largest in Europe.
-It covers the territory of 3.61 km2 bordering the All-Russia Exhibition Center and contains a live exhibition of more than 20 thousand species of plants from around the world, as well as a lab for scientific research.
-It contains a rosarium with 20 thousand rose bushes, a dendrarium, and an oak forest, with the average age of trees exceeding 100 years.
-There is a greenhouse taking up more than 5,000 m2 of land.
+The Tsitsin Main Botanical Garden of Academy of Sciences, founded in 1945, is the largest in Europe.
+This garden covers 3.61 km2 next to the All-Russia Exhibition Center; it contains a live exhibition of more than 20,000 species of plants from around the world, as well as a lab for scientific research.
+The garden contains a rosarium (with 20,000 rose bushes), a dendrarium, and an oak forest (whose average tree age exceeds 100 years).
+In addition, the garden contains a greenhouse occupying more than 5,000 m2.